formvuelate/formvuelate/docs/3.x/src/guide/typescript.md

 ## Plugin API Types

-Formvuelate also exposes some types to make it easier for you to create compatible plugins:
+FormVueLate also exposes the `PluginFunction` type to make it easier for you to create compatible plugins:

 ```ts
 import { SchemaFormFactory, PluginFunction } from 'formvuelate';